Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/isolation_forest_anomaly_detection.md

 ```
 @@@

 Inputs of this model are the inputs of the monitored model plus the outputs of the monitored model.
-As an output for the monitoring model we use `value` field.
+As an output for the monitoring model we will use the `value` field.

 Pay attention to the model's payload.
-It has `src` folder that we've just created, `requirements.txt` with all dependencies and `iforest.joblib`, e.g. our newly trained serialized IsolationForest model.
+It has the `src` folder that we have just created, `requirements.txt` with all dependencies and `iforest.joblib`, e.g. our newly trained serialized IsolationForest model.

 `requirements.txt` looks like this: